 However, Virginia prosecutors have actually filed reckless driving charges against a driver who “probably” was reading a text message during an accident.
 While those charges were dismissed, it shows that law enforcement, as well as prosecutors, are seriously attempting to charge someone who is texting and driving with a reckless driving charge.
-If you were hurt in a car accident because the other driver was texting and driving, contact an attorney as soon as possible.
+If you were hurt in a car accident because the other driver was texting and driving, contact a Northern Virginia personal injury lawyer as soon as possible.

 If You Were Not Texting